Application of the SP theory of intelligence to the understanding of natural vision and the development of computer

-The way that part-whole relations and class-inclusion relations may be combined in one multiple alignment is illustrated in Figure \ref{class_part_plant_figure}.\footnote{Compared with multiple alignments shown above, this has been rotated through $90^{\circ}$ so that it fits more easily on the page.} Here, some features of an unknown plant are expressed as a set of New patterns, shown in column 0: the plant has chlorophyll, the stem is hairy, it has yellow petals, and so on.

-From this multiple alignment, we can see that the unknown plant is most likely to be the Meadow Buttercup, {\em Ranunculus acris}, as shown in column 1.
-As such, it belongs in the genus {\em Ranunculus} (column 6), the family {\em Ranunculaceae} (column 5), the order {\em Ranunculales} (column 4), the class {\em Angiospermae} (column 3), and the phylum {\em Plants} (column 2).

-Each of these higher-level classifications contributes information about attributes of the plant and its division into parts and sub-parts.
-For example, as a member of the the class {\em Angiospermae} (column 3), the plant has a shoot and roots, with the shoot divided into stem, leaves, and flowers; as a member of the family {\em Ranunculaceae} (column 5), the plant has flowers that are `regular', with all parts `free'; as a member of the phylum {\em Plants} (column 2), the buttercup has chlorophyll and creates its own food by photosynthesis; and so on.

-Of course, this example does not describe the visual appearance of an object.
-But it should be apparent that this system, when it has been generalised to work with patterns in two dimensions, has potential as a means of representing and processing both the parts and sub-parts of an object's image, and how that information relates to any hierarchy of classes to which that object belongs.
-And each of those two types of hierarchy is a very effective means of expressing visual information in a compressed form.
+The example in \cite[Figure 16]{sp_extended_overview}---a multiple alignment that integrates botanical categories with the parts and sub-parts of a plant---does not describe the visual appearance of an object, but it should be apparent that this system, when it has been generalised to work with patterns in two dimensions, has potential as a means of representing and processing both the parts and sub-parts of an object's image, and how that information relates to any hierarchy of classes to which that object belongs.
+Each of those two types of hierarchy is an effective means of expressing visual information in a compressed form.